 A bifid earlobe occurs when the lobe is divided by a sort of notch or cleft that creates two portions of the earlobe.
 The problem can result for several reasons.
 While a congenital cleft earlobe is one of these reasons, the most common cause of this earlobe issue is simply due to a complication that arises from a piercing in the ear.
 When an earlobe tears, a cleft or split earlobe will develop.
 This is especially common among people that wear earrings of a heavier nature or ones that dangle.
 The reason for this is because tension is boosted on the earlobe.

 After four to six weeks have passed, you can consider a re-piercing procedure.
 You want to have this re-piercing done by a plastic surgeon, as the piercing needs to occur at a point in the earlobe that avoids the incisions lines that might still be healing.
-If you live in Columbus, Ohio and have considered this procedure, a consultation will help you determine if this treatment is right for you.

 A: Though most of these procedures are quite simple to perform, the length that they take to complete primarily depends on the extent of the condition or the placement of the scar tissue in the earlobe.
 With the technique we use, the procedure should take around one to two hours to complete following the administration of anesthesia.
 If this treatment is meant for a congenital cleft earlobe repair, the time of the procedure will likely be around one hour.